In a significant development, In Touch Games Limited, an online gambling company, has had its…

 In the last decade, the poker trend has gone through the roof, with over 100 million players worldwide ( according to World Poker Tour).
 As technology evolved, so did the poker industry, which is now worth over $56 billion in the online market.

 Nowadays, there already are many online casino operators on the market, which makes the task of finding a trust-worthy platform really difficult.
-Have a look on KingCasinoBonus and get the latest information regarding the topic, based on research and testing.

 Below, we will go through the main factors that determined the rise in popularity of the poker game: